About Us

 Yes!
 All reservations and registrations are available online here.

-- What volunteer opportunities does Fayetteville Parks and Recreation offer?
+- What volunteer opportunities does Fayetteville Parks, Natural Resources and Cultural Affairs offer?

 -

-The Fayetteville Parks and Recreation Department is always looking for volunteers to staff events and help with different programs, special events and projects.
+The Fayetteville Parks, Natural Resources and Cultural Affairs Department is always looking for volunteers to staff events and help with different programs, special events and projects.
 We also have Adopt-A-Park and Adopt-A-Trail programs for helping with maintenance tasks, however, it is not necessary to adopt.

 We work with groups and individuals on a one time basis also.
-Please contact the Parks and Recreation Department at 479-444-3467 or download the Volunteer Handbook.
+Please contact the Parks, Natural Resources and Cultural Affairs Department at 479-444-3467.

 - What facilities are accessible?